VershaR1791/Kickstarter-Analysis/README.md

 ### Challenges and Difficulties Encountered
 This analysis does not take into account several other factors which may help Louise frame a better fundraising campaign.
 For instance the trends based on country will be helpful for Louise to plan based on where her play will be launched.Further, the analysis aggregates the goal amount of the campaigns irrespective of the currency of the country.
 To create the outcomes based on goal table it was cumbersome to create it manually.
 Automating the process to get the results through code would have reduced time and possibility of human error.
+It is challenging to help Louise determine how much she should expect as an average donation and during what time of the year.
+This would require in depth analysis of the successful plays and find the ones with a similar storyline.
+Understanding the trend in average donation will help her create a more specific fundraising campaign.
+Additionally, this analysis does not help Louise plan for how long she should run her fundraising campaign.

 ## Results